getbraincloud/braincloud-docs/docs/api/2_capi/datastream/index.md

-# Data Stream
+# DataStream

-The data stream service allows you to send information about your users and their activity to <%= data.branding.productName %>.
+The datastream service allows you to send information about your users and their activity to <%= data.branding.productName %>.

 Combined with Integrations configured in the <%= data.branding.productName %> portal you can pipe this data to hundreds of tools for analytics, marketing, and data warehousing.